Georgia governor again rejects lawmakers replacing electors

 “Right now, we don’t see anything that would overturn the will of the people here in Georgia,” Raffensperger said on ABC.

-Gabriel Sterling, who’s in charge of implementing Georgia’s voting implementation system, said on NBC’s “Meet the Press” Trump is inciting unrest.
+Gabriel Sterling, who’s in charge of implementing Georgia’s voting system, said on NBC’s “Meet the Press” Trump is inciting unrest.

 “The president’s statements are false.
 They’re disinformation.
 They are stoking anger and fear among his supporters.
 And hell, I voted for him.
 The situation’s getting much worse and it’s an environment that’s been built out over years,” Sterling said.